RammasEchor/RammasEchor.github.io/Week_Pages/Week4_April.md

 An idea doesn't mean anything if is not executed.
 Innovators do this, they concrete and idea, and see where it leads them.
 This is better, because this products are data, and data is much more valuable than just the idea.

 Learn how to fail fast.
 This let's you learn fast, and statistically, you will end up with more successes.
 This is what it means to create a prototype: to create something that anything but resembles what you're trying to do, and see if you, or the people, use it.

+### My pretotyping

+I'm going to test three (3) ideas, and show you how I used the pretotyping technique.
+I create a page for all three experiments, and you can check out them here:

+[Pretotyping link]

+But here is a fast description of them:

+#### Long distance fire starter

+Now, bear with me; you can't burn down your ex's house.
+This is a way to lit up your water heater via a network.
+This means remote start.

+#### Super-leash

+This leash is very long; it lets your dog run around almost as if had no leash.

+#### Kindle mount

+I wanted to see how feasible would be a mount for you to read your Kindle while doing something else with your hands, like driving.
+Just kidding, like washing the dishes.

 ## Programming the Universe